Learn Each Step to Buying a Home in Kansas City

 To calculate ‘how much house can I afford,’ a good rule of thumb is using 43% of your gross income.
 This debt-to-income ratio covers the total allowable debts, including your new mortgage payment, credit cards, auto, and student loans.

-Is buying a house always worth it?
+Is buying a home in kansas city worth it?

-According to the Federal Reserve’s 2020 Survey of Consumer Finances, homeowners have a net worth that is more than 40 times greater than their renter counterparts.
+According to the Federal Reserve’s Survey of Consumer Finances, homeowners have a net worth that is more than 40 times greater than their renter counterparts.
 As a homeowner, your payment can remain fixed while gaining a deduction for property taxes and appreciation.
 Whereby renters can expect rent increases over time.

 How do I buy a house with no money?